Berk Uğurlu: Professional career

 Uğurlu signed first professional contract with the Turkish club Fenerbahçe in 2012.
-On February 23, 2014, in a Turkish Super League win over Aliağa Petkim, he helped his team to win the game, with a 4 points, 8 assists, 3 rebounds, and 3 steals performance.
+On 23 February 2014, in a Turkish Super League win over Aliağa Petkim, he helped his team to win the game, with a 4 points, 8 assists, 3 rebounds, and 3 steals performance.

-On July 3, 2017, Uğurlu was loaned to Pınar Karşıyaka for the 2017–18 season.
+On 3 July 2017 Uğurlu was loaned to Pınar Karşıyaka for the 2017–18 season.

-On June 25, 2019, he has signed 3-year contract with Tofaş of the Turkish Basketball Super League (BSL).
+On 25 June 2019 he signed a 3-year contract with Tofaş of the Turkish Basketball Super League (BSL).

+On 27 June 2023 he signed with Beşiktaş of the Turkish Basketbol Süper Ligi (BSL) for a second stint.

 Turkish national team

 Uğurlu was a member of the Turkish junior national teams.
 While playing for Turkey's junior national teams, he won gold medals at the following tournaments: the 2012 FIBA Europe Under-16 Championship, the 2013 FIBA Europe Under-18 Championship, and the 2014 FIBA Europe Under-18 Championship.
 He also one Bronze medals at the 2015 FIBA Under-19 World Championship, the 2015 FIBA Europe Under-20 Championship, and the 2016 FIBA Europe Under-20 Championship.